 Unsurprisingly, the interview – a bonhomous exchange, which took place at Global Media & Entertainment’s headquarters shortly before Farage’s LBC radio show – received a torrent of negative reaction.
 So much so, that when the magazine’s holding pattern failed – which saw its social media account farting identical, pre-prepared tweets off into the ether – Campaign editor Claire Beale had to write a response addressing the social media backlash, where she affirmed that her magazine “does not tolerate racism, sexism or bigotry of any kind”.
 It said a lot about her choice of cover star that she had to denounce everything Farage stands for.

 We are where we are because of coverage like this.
 A man who promoted a ‘Breaking Point’ poster during the EU referendum campaign, which was widely condemned as Nazi-style propaganda.
 A man who claimed that the country had voted to leave the EU “without a single bullet being fired” (a week after MP Jo Cox had been murdered on the street by a right-wing fanatic – stabbed 15 times and shot three times, twice in the head and once in the chest).
 A man who received a standing ovation when he slithered to the podium to address a German far-right rally.
 A man inextricably tied to dark money men and dangerous far-right figureheads.
 A man rewarded with his own magazine front cover, which portrayed such piss-boiling arrogance that you could furiously claw through his face and bore a hole through the entire issue in a matter of seconds.

 All these years, Nigel Farage has been like a tweed-cloaked vampire emerging from a swirling mist to claw gently, not at our windows, but at our television screens, hopeful of an invitation into our homes.
 Of course, given his ubiquity, it’s been difficult to avoid him.
 Appearances on panel shows like Have I Got News For You turned him into a harmless cartoon character, a tobacco-infused anachronism seemingly content to absorb the comedic barbs of his co-panellists with a gravelly guffaw.
-Christ, he even had a cameo appearance on Ruddy Hell!
+He even had a cameo appearance on Ruddy Hell!
 It’s Harry and Paul.